Alonso-del-Arte/testing-framework/CONTRIBUTING.md

 this project is that Eclipse uses tabs by default.
 I tried to replace all the tabs, but there might be stragglers.
 * Indentation is four spaces per scope level.
-When breaking a long line to comply with the column width threshold, indent an additional eight spaces.
-For example, if line 24 starts on column 9 runs to column 90, split it so the new line 25 starts on column 17.
+When breaking a long line to comply with the column width threshold, indent an additional four spaces.
+For example, if line 24 starts on column 9 and runs to column 90, split it so the new line 25 starts on column 17.
 * There should never be a stylish name for this testing framework.
 It should be referred to as "this testing framework" or "this framework."
 * Although this testing framework does not require test procedures to be named